What’s new in the Northern Territory?2020 edition

 Although the Northern Territory has some of the best guided tours anywhere in the world, independent travellers may like to explore the NT at their own pace.
 With Pop Rocket Cafe Bike Hire and Cycling Adventures, you can hire both on and off-road bikes to explore the newly established Katherine Riverlink Trails.
 Head through the stunning natural wilderness on your own time or join a guided tour to learn more about the beautiful Nitmiluk (Katherine) Gorge and its surrounds.

-Get out on the water to experience the wild and the wonderful
+Get out on the water to experience the wild & the wonderful

 You don’t have to be an expert to get up nice and close with Australia's native wildlife.
 Go cage diving with tiger sharks off the coast of Darwin with Darwin Red Devil Charters and get your adrenaline pumping.